tmonj1/misc/dotnetcore/HowToUseSerilogInAspDotNetCore3.md

 info: Microsoft.Hosting.Lifetime[0]
 ```

 As you can see, all the output is at ``info`` level.
-Each log message consists of two lines, the first line indicates ``Log category`` (e.g. Microsoft.Hosting.Liftime) and the second shows its log message.
+Each log message consists of two lines, the first line indicates ``Log category`` (e.g. Microsoft.Hosting.Lifetime) and the second shows its log message.

 ### 2.2 Install Serilog packages